PistachioPony/gamesparks-docs/API Documentation/Request API/Authentication/GameCenterConnectRequest.md

 --------- | ----------- | -----------
-externalPlayerId | ACCOUNT_ALREADY_LINKED | The current user has a GameCenter profile and it's not the profile they have just tried to log in with signature | NOTAUTHENTICATED | The system was unable to validate the request publicKeyUrl | REQUIRED | The publicKeyUrl is required but not provided timestamp | REQUIRED | The timestamp is required but not provided timestamp | EXPIRED | The request expired
+externalPlayerId | ACCOUNT_ALREADY_LINKED | The current user has a GameCenter profile and it's not the profile they have just tried to log in with signature | NOTAUTHENTICATED | The system was unable to validate the request externalPlayerId | NOTAUTHENTICATED | The system was unable to validate the external player ID publicKeyUrl | REQUIRED | The publicKeyUrl is required but not provided timestamp | REQUIRED | The timestamp is required but not provided timestamp | EXPIRED | The request expired